MicrosoftDocs/cpp-docs/docs/data/oledb/irowsetchangeimpl-class.md

 ## <a name="flushdata"></a> IRowsetChangeImpl::FlushData

-Overidden by provider to commit data to its store.
+Overridden by provider to commit data to its store.

 ### Syntax